Lonely planets and light belts: the Statistical Mechanics of Gravitational Systems: Introduction

 In order to quantify the effect of the gravitational interaction on the trajectories of the asteroids we define a notion of stability in the following way: each asteroid, with respect to its independent reference measure, has its own variance of the distance from the star.
 Call $\sigma^2_0$ such variance.
-If it is possible, uniformly in the choice of the asteroid, to give for the interacting measure an estimate of the variance $\sigma^2$ of the form
+If the number $N$ of asteroids (and their masses distribution) is appropriately chosen it is possible, uniformly in the choice of the asteroid, to give for the interacting measure an estimate of the variance $\sigma^2$ of the form

-we then say that the system is $\epsi$-stable.
+we then say that the system is $\epsi -N$-stable.
 If $\epsi$ is sufficiently small we can argue that the interaction among asteroids implies small modifications of the asteroid's orbit.

 To give an initial idea of the smallness required on $\epsi$ in order to have an astronomical interpretation of this notion of stability, we are assuming that the energy of each asteroid confines it in the vicinity of the minimum of its effective potential.
 This means that the eccentricity is small, together with the effect of the interaction with the distant planets, and hence the reference (free) probability of each asteroid has a standard deviation around its average radius very small with respect to the radius itself.
 If the effect of the interaction among asteroids is such that this standard deviation stays small, i.e. if $\epsi$ is of order 1 or less, we can assume that the probability of a large deviation of an asteroid from its average radius is very small.
 A quite important point is the relation between this large deviation probability and the astronomical stability of the orbit.
-The inverse of the probability of a large deviation multiplied by the time scale of the variations of the distance between the asteorid and the star, that is at least the period of the orbit of the asteroid itself, gives us an idea of the time scale in which we have to assume that such large deviation is not realized, and hence the asteroid will remain close to its present orbit.
+The inverse of the probability of a large deviation multiplied by the time scale of the variations of the distance between the asteroid and the star, that is at least the period of the orbit of the asteroid itself, gives us an idea of the time scale in which we have to assume that such large deviation is not realized, and hence the asteroid will remain close to its present orbit.
 Such large deviation probabilities estimates could be done with rough but robust tools, like Chebyshev inequality, or with more sophisticated techniques.
 This delicate point will be discussed in the next section.

-To our knowledge, there are no other attempts in literature to describe the stability properties of the planetary systems in terms close to the canonical ensamble.

 We study in details three different setup: \vglue.3truecm 1) Similar asteroids